phenoscape/phenoscape-nlp/README.md

 ==============

 Source for EQ-Generating CharaParser application, which uses unsupervised lexicon learning and natural language processing to propose EQ-based phenotype annotations.
+The software is currently being developed as part of the Phenoscape project (http://phenoscape.org/).
 It is useful for character descriptions written in the style similar to the example below:

 Distal end of cleithrum